Symphony No. 9 (Schubert): Music

 Often considered Schubert's finest piece for orchestra, this symphony is also one of the composer's most innovative pieces.
 Thematic development in the style of Beethoven is still present in the work, but Schubert puts far more emphasis on melody.
 The new style prompted Robert Schumann to pursue his own symphonic ambitions.

 Instrumentation

 The symphony is scored for 2 flutes, 2 oboes, 2 clarinets in A and C, 2 bassoons, 2 horns in C, 2 trumpets in A and C, 3 trombones, timpani, and strings.

-Beethoven had always used the trombone as an effect, and therefore very sparingly, or, in the case of his Ninth Symphony, also to double the alto, tenor, and bass parts of the chorus as was common in sacred music and opera at the time.
-However, in Schubert's Unfinished Symphony and the Ninth Symphony, the trombones become essential members of the orchestra playing throughout the piece, and even receive important melodic roles.
+Beethoven previously used trombones sparingly as an effect in his Fifth and Sixth Symphonies, and in the case of his Ninth Symphony, he used trombones to double the alto, tenor, and bass parts of the chorus as was common in sacred music and opera at the time.
+However, in his Unfinished Symphony and the Ninth Symphony, Schubert fully integrates the trombones into the orchestra, using them liberally and at times melodically.